 One such new approach is known as Edge Computing.
-We’re going to outline for you what exactly Edge Computing is, as well as how it connects to the IoT.
+We will outline for you what exactly Edge Computing is, as well as how it connects to IoT.

 Then, we’ll highlight how edge computing impacts how you use your IoT devices, and how this could benefit you in the future.

 Edge Computing is a new approach to computing that adopts a decentralized approach.
 Specifically, it concerns how IoT devices connect and operate daily.

 In case you’re unaware, IoT refers to the Internet of Things.
 IoT devices are therefore any devices that operate and communicate through the internet.
 This includes laptops, tablets, mobile phones, and other more niche hardware.